-When we were formally verifying that ABP satisfies a desired property, we found that $R{M{ABP}}$ is classified into six patterns shown in Fig. 2.
+When we were formally verifying that ABP satisfies a desired property, we found that $R{M{\text{ABP}}}$ is classified into six patterns shown in Fig. 2.
 From the six state patterns, we were able to conjecture several useful lemmas to complete the formal verification.
-For example, SP3 allows us to conjecture the following lemma:
+For example, since SP3 is the only pattern such that chan2 consists of two different Booleans, SP3 allows us to conjecture the following lemma: